 Tim Pogge | Email Delivery Specialist | SharpSpring

 We prefer to have our clients populate a custom spreadsheet with new contacts or leads.
 It’s critical that every new contact or lead has a legitimate and current email address.
 Without this, a contact, lead or customer is not worth adding to your email House List because you won’t be able to communicate with them.

-In addition, it’s a good idea to assign every contact, lead or customer to a lead owner or sales person on your team.
+In addition, it’s a good idea to assign every contact, lead or customer to a salesperson on your team.
 You can always switch this down the road.
-But from the get go, you should assign responsibility to someone on your team to measure and monitor the status of each person on your list so that they can eventually turn them into new or recurring revenue.
+But from the get-go, you should assign responsibility to someone on your team to measure and monitor the status of each person on your list so that they can eventually turn them into new or recurring revenue.